The AWAL deal is a simple 30 day rolling digital distribution license. We take a 15% sales commission. There are no fees for distribution.

 The cover art should be a JPEG or PNG file, minimum 1400x1400 pixels at 72 DPI in RGB format - not CMYK.
 Please also make sure artwork is square - 1:1 aspect ratio.
 Ideal size is 2400x2400 pixels, and it must not be blurred.
 It’s best to use the original digital source artwork, but if you need to scan the printed sleeve then please make sure you set your scanner to 300 DPI with the Descreen option ‘On’, if available.
 For an explanation of DPI and its relevance to digital artwork, please read this article.
 Back to top

-All artist names displayed on the cover art must also be listed in the metadata.
+If artist names are displayed on the cover art, they must also be listed in the metadata.
 No URLs (for instance, links to the artist’s website or Facebook page) are allowed.
 Unauthorised use of corporate branding and logos is not permitted either.
 Back to top

 No. Apple does not allow the use of the word ‘iTunes’ on cover art, and the product should not refer to it being a digital version either.
 Back to top